qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

   TauDEM are good examples).
 * don't edit parameter or output names.
 If you found typo or wrong spelling --- report this in bugracker, so developers can fix this in Processing code too
-* don't list availbale options in algortihm description, options already listed in parameter description.
+* don't list available options in algorithm description, options already listed in parameter description.
 * don't add information vector geometry type in algorithm or parameter description without compelling reason as this information already available in parameter